 Our client, a supplier of raw materials, became aware that a competitor had made defamatory statements about our client to customers.

-Our solicitors promptly sent a letter to the competitor detailing the defamatory statements and stating that further action would be taken if the matter was not imminently resolved to our client’s satisfaction.
+Our solicitors promptly sent a letter to the competitor detailing the defamatory statements and stating that further action would be taken if the matter was not immediately resolved to our client’s satisfaction.
 When they received our letter, the competitor disciplined and subsequently dismissed the staff member involved and formally apologised to our client.

 How do I make a defamation claim?

-- correspondence regarding the defamatory statement with the maker of it or third parties.
+- correspondence regarding the statement with the maker of it or third parties.
 It is advisable to make a contemporaneous note of any conversations or, better still, follow up with written communication;

 Where the statement has been made elsewhere, to customers by email or in person, for example, our solicitors may seek to stem the damage by insisting that the statement be retracted, and an apology made.